-If you experience problems or require maintenance to fixtures or appliances within your rented home all reports should be made to our dedicated Maintenance Team using the contact details below:
+If you experience problems or require maintenance to fixtures or appliances within your rented home all reports should be made to our dedicated Maintenance Team in Milton Keynes and Towcester using the contact details below:

 All reports during office hours (Monday to Friday 9am to 5pm) should receive a reply the same day with an update on what action is being taken.
 Issues reported out of office hours will be dealt with as soon as possible after the message is picked up.